Nikil-Singh/Make-The-Number/README.md

 # Make-The-Number

 This program takes any number of positive digits and finds all possible ways of reaching a possible sum using only the +, -, * and / operations.
+In this all numbers given must be used.

 For example, 1234 and the sum 10.
 1 + 2 + 3 + 4 = 10.